Studio-17/.github/profile/README.md

-## The Studio17 is a private group who work for public projects to have a better school life
+## The Studio17 is a private group of Epitech student's who work for public projects to have a better school life

 <br>